StealthLgn/ClassC-language/README.md

 {
     //type T - any

-    //type C - classes only
+    //type C - any, but classes only

-    //type S - structures only
+    //type S - any, but structures only

-    //type E - enums only
+    //type E - any, but enums only

-    //type I - interfaces only
+    //type I - any, but interfaces only
 }
 ```
 ```